Have a question?

 Please wear clothing appropriate to the weather including a weather proof jacket if required or clothes that provide coverage from the sun if it is a hot sunny day.
 You must wear closed in shoes at all times and it is advisable to bring a water bottle with you as well.

 Yes.
-If you need to cancel a pre-arranged session, this must be done with a minimum of 24 hours notice otherwise a cost may be incurred on your behalf.
+If you fail to attend a session or in the event of a late cancellation a cost may be incurred on your behalf.